 In this section, we visualize the process of TBAL.
-We use dimensionality reduction method, PaCMAP \cite{JMLR:v22:20-1061}, to visualize the features of the samples.
-For neural network models we visualize the PaCMAP embeddings of the penultimate layer's output and for linear models we use PaCMAP on the raw features.
+We use the dimensionality reduction method, PaCMAP \cite{JMLR:v22:20-1061}, to visualize the features of the samples.
+For neural network models, we visualize the PaCMAP embeddings of the penultimate layer's output and for linear models, we use PaCMAP on the raw features.
 In these figures, each row corresponds to one TBAL round.
 Each figure shows a few selected rounds of auto-labeling.
-Each figure has four columns (left to right), which show: \textbf{a}) The samples that are labeled by TBAL in the round shown in that row. \textbf{b}) The embeddings for training samples in that round. \textbf{c}) The embeddings for validation data points in that round. \textbf{d}) The score distribution for the validation dataset in that round.
+Each figure has four columns (left to right), which show: \textbf{a}) The samples that are labeled by TBAL in the round are shown in that row. \textbf{b}) The embeddings for training samples in that round. \textbf{c}) The embeddings for validation data points in that round. \textbf{d}) The score distribution for the validation dataset in that round.

 In Figure \ref{fig:mnist-linear-visualization} we see visualizations for auto-labeling on the MNIST data using linear models.
-In this setting the data exhibits clustering structure in the PaCMAP embeddings learned on the the raw-features and the confidence (probability) scores produced are also reasonably well calibrated which leads to good auto-labeling performance.
+In this setting the data exhibits clustering structure in the PaCMAP embeddings learned on the raw features and the confidence (probability) scores produced are also reasonably well calibrated which leads to good auto-labeling performance.